MattSurabian/proxpn-bash-client/README.md

 To use this script you can either clone this repo, or download the source from the [releases page](https://github.com/MattSurabian/proxpn-bash-client/releases).

-For an automated installation run the included install script `./install.sh` (sudo is not required).
-If you would prefer to do it manually, here's how:
+For an automated installation run the included install script `sudo ./install.sh`.
+If you'd prefer to install this script without `sudo` you may do so, however without elevated privledges it will only setup the configuration files, leaving you responsible for copying the script somewhere in your path, like `/usr/local/bin`.
+If you would prefer to do the entire install manually and avoid the install script completely here's how:

  - Create a `proxpn` directory in `~/.config`: ` mkdir -p ~/.config/proxpn` and store the included `proxpn.ovpn` file there: `cp ./proxpn.ovpn ~/.config/proxpn/`.
  - The main script should be given execute permissions `chmod +x proxpn` and copied to somewhere in your `$PATH`, for example in either `/usr/local/bin` or `/usr/bin`.
 This should allow you to run the command `proxpn` from any location.